 How much does art hanging cost?

-It depends on the number of pieces, the wall type, and how complicated the arrangement is.
-A single heavy piece on drywall runs around $75 to $100.
+Depends on the number of pieces, wall type, and arrangement complexity.
+A single heavy piece on drywall runs $75 to $100.
 A four-piece gallery wall on mixed substrate might run $200 to $300.
-Call or use the contact form with details, and we'll quote it accurately.
+Call or Book Online with details, and we'll quote accurately.

 Can you hang art on plaster-block walls?